 Scotland during this period always had a wolf at their door.
 This wolf was England.
 England was constantly trying to get them to pay homage, pay taxes, revise their borders and Scotland was very much on the back foot.
 England had superior wealth and a larger military and navy.
 All Scottish monarchs had to ask the question and decide for themselves how to handle this problem.

 Was there an Edward I at the border, itching to use the largest trebuchet ever built, aptly named “War Wolf”?
-If so, than a strategy of appeasement, bricks and mortar would probably be wise.
-If instead it is a Henry III who was rather more a paper tiger, perhaps say to hell with the boy and the consequences be damned?
-Even though, ironically, with his aspirations of being a zoo keeper in the Tower of London, Henry III probably did have some real wolves under his command.
+If so, then a strategy of appeasement, bricks, and mortar would probably be wise.
+If instead, it is a Henry III who was rather more a paper tiger, perhaps say to hell with the boy and the consequences be damned?
+Even though, ironically, with his aspirations of being a zookeeper in the Tower of London, Henry III probably did have some real wolves under his command.

 BATTLE OF THE III’s: King Alexander III stands up to Henry III

 Alexander III married his (literally) childhood sweetheart when he was just ten years old and she was eleven years old.
 The Queen was Margaret, the child of King Henry III of England.
 Together they had three children.

 Upon the marriage of King Alexander III and the Princess of England Margaret, there was uncertainty in the air for Scotland.
 After all, both monarchs were in their minority and Princess Margaret was the great-granddaughter of the terrifyingly efficient Henry II.
 Who was to say Henry III wouldn’t swoop in and demand fealty from the new Scottish monarch?